overture-stack/docs/website/docs/use-docs/workshop/09-Next-Steps.md

 One of the most compelling reasons to structure your data through Arranger is that it makes your data **machine-accessible in a way that modern AI tooling can reason over**.
 We are actively updating our search API so it can be consumed by a language model, enabling researchers to query and retrieve data in plain language.

 :::info
 This capability is a direct and natural extension of the infrastructure you are building here.
-It is not part of this tutorial, but you can read how it works — the workflow, the governing principles, and how to connect a client — in the [Conversational Data Discovery guide](/use/conversational-data-discovery).
+It is not part of this tutorial, but you can read how it works (the workflow, the governing principles, and how to connect a client) in the [AI-Assisted Data Discovery guide](/use/ai-assisted-data-discovery).
 :::

 In addition to this our team is building a **Conversational Data Discovery (CDD)** platform: an interactive research environment that connects a self-hosted LLM to Overture datasets and beyond.
 Because Arranger exposes a live description of your data, including field names, types, value distributions, and catalogue structure, a language model is capable of: